For the latest guidance and travel updates, see our COVID-19 travel info page.

 Will I be able to drive in the EU after Brexit?

 If you have a full UK driving licence, you're currently still able to drive in the EU.
-If the UK leaves the EU without a deal, this is likely to change and you would need to apply for an International Driving Permit, which would come with a small fee.
-In a no-deal scenario, you will also have to obtain and carry a Green Card in order for your UK car insurance to be applicable in the EU.
+To drive in an EU country you will need to take your driving licence, logbook (V5C) and valid insurance documents.
+You may also need to apply for an International Driving Permit, which would come with a small fee and a Green Card, in order for your UK car insurance to be applicable in the EU.
 Your insurer may charge you a small fee for issuing this.

 Will I have free mobile data roaming in the EU after Brexit?